molcyto/MC-Ratio-Petri-dish/README.md

 <img src="https://github.com/molcyto/MC-Ratio-Petri-dish/blob/master/Screenshot%20Macro_ratio_single10.png" width="600">

 ## Explanation input dialog for Macro_ratio_single10.ijm
-- Work on current image or load from directory: Here you can choose to either use the current image already displayed in ImageJ, you load a stored image, or you process an entire directory of ratio images from a petridish.
+- Work on current image or load from directory: Here you can choose to either use the current image already displayed in ImageJ, you load a stored image, or you process an entire directory of ratio images from a Petri dish.
 In the macro it assumes an ".ics" image file extension to consider for input.
-This can be changed in the macro by changing the line that sets the definition of  the file extension (i.e. 'suffix=".ics";').
+This can be changed in the macro by changing the line that sets the definition of the file extension (see the line just below the input dialog 'suffix=".ics";').
 It assumes ratiometric files: stacks with two (RFP and CFP) or three (RFP, CFP and GFP) channels.
-- Do you want to subtract a recorded background image: if checked the macro will ask to load a recorded ratiometric background image (i.e. an image of a petridish without colonies).
+- Do you want to subtract a recorded background image: if checked the macro will ask to load a recorded ratiometric background image (i.e. an image of a Petri dish without colonies).
 In case you analyze an entire directory, place this background image outside this directory.
 - Image to threshold: You can choose the RFP or the CFP image to threshold the image for selecting colonies.
 - Threshold for analysis of colonies: this is the lower intensity threshold for selecting colonies in the analysis.
 - Smooth input image (Gaussian radius pixels): Here you can reduce noise (and blur) the input image prior to analysis.